chdemko/networkx-linegraph/README.md

 -----

-A Python package to efficiently compute the [line graph](https://en.wikipedia.org/wiki/Line_graph) of a graph using [NetworkX](https://networkx.org/) using a view on the underlying graph.
+A Python package to efficiently compute the [line graph](https://en.wikipedia.org/wiki/Line_graph) of a graph with [NetworkX](https://networkx.org/) via a view on the underlying graph.

 Useful for graph theory, network analysis, and related applications.